Juan-byte-megabyte/Rice-CyberSecurity-FinalProject/README.md

 # CyberSecurity Final Project
-## Offensive, Defensive and Mitigation Strategies
+## Offensive, Defensive/Mitigation Strategies and Network Forensic Analysis.

 ## The objective was to practice a number of different concepts learned throughout the cybersecurity bootcamp course and to act as a pentester and SOC analyst.